tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 Different Channel Models
 -------------------------

-Tamarin's built-in adversary model is the classical Dolev-Yao adversary that has complete control of the communication network.
-In particular, this adversary can eavesdrop on, block, and modify messages sent over the network and inject any message from his knowledge (the messages he has learned or can construct from learned messages) into the network.
+Tamarin's built-in adversary model is often referred to as the  Dolev-Yao adversary.
+This models an active adversary that has complete control of the communication network.
+Hence this adversary can eavesdrop on, block, and modify messages sent over the network and can actively inject messages into the network.
+The injected messages though must be those that the adversary can construct from his knowledge, i.e., the messages he initially knew, the messages he has learned from observing network traffic, and the messages that he can construct from messages he knows.

-The Dolev-Yao adversary's control over the communication network is modeled with the following two built-in rules:
+The adversary's control over the communication network is modeled with the following two built-in rules:

 1.